Charity L. Urbanski

 Lecture and discussion of primary and secondary sources.

 Some background in either medieval or early modern European history is strongly recommended, but not required.
-Ideally, students would have taken either HIST 112 or another 300-level class in medieval or early modern history prior to taking this class.
+Ideally, students will have taken either HIST 112 or another 300-level class in medieval or early modern history prior to taking this class.
 If you do not have this background, you may want to read through a basic western civilization textbook that covers the period from 1100 to 1500 before the beginning of the class.

 Class assignments and grading